mandiant/capa/doc/installation.md

 To install these development dependencies, run:

-`$ pip install -e ./local/path/to/src[dev]`
+`$ pip install -e /local/path/to/src[dev]`

-Note that some development dependencies (including the black code formatter) require Python3.
+Note that some development dependencies (including the black code formatter) require Python 3.

 ### 4. Setup hooks [optional]

 If you plan to contribute to capa, you may want to setup the hooks.
 Run `scripts/setup-hooks.sh` to set the following hooks up:
-- The `post-commit` hook runs the linter after every `git commit`, letting you know if there are code style or rule linter offenses you need to fix.
+- The `post-commit` hook runs checks after every `git commit`, letting you know if there are code style or rule linter offenses you need to fix.
-- The `pre-push` hook runs the linter and the tests and block the `git push` if they do not succeed.
+- The `pre-push` hook runs various style and lint checks as well as the tests.
+If they do not succeed `git push` is blocked.
-  This way you realize if everything is alright without the need of sending a PR.
+  This way you can ensure everything is alright before sending a pull request.